upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 .. admonition:: Fun Fact

     **Our brain has no pain receptors that's why neurosurgeons can operate on brain tissue while the patients are awake.
-Still, headaches can occur because of the surrounding blood vessels,nerves and muscles which have pain receptors in it.**
+Still, headaches can occur because of the surrounding blood vessels, nerves and muscles which have pain receptors in it.**

     .. figure:: ../media/mod-1-ff-no-pain-brain-surgery.*
         :align: center